Stephen H. Behnke: Enhanced interrogation controversy

 Behnke undertook "extensive efforts to manipulate" the APA's council of representatives "in an effort to undermine attempts to keep psychologists from being involved in national security interrogations", according to Hoffman.

 Personal life

-Behnke was friends with future USC Gould School of Law professor Elyn Saks at Yale Law School according to her 2007 memoir The Center Cannot Hold: My Journey Through Madness.
+Behnke is friends with Orrin B. Evans Professor at USC Gould School of Law Elyn Saks according to her 2007 memoir The Center Cannot Hold: My Journey Through Madness.